jordansissel/experiments/presentations/logs-and-logstash/logstash-about/slides.md

 !SLIDE transition=fade
 # about logstash

-as a an open source project
+as an open source project

 !SLIDE transition=fade
 # Community